Oracle XML DB provides Oracle Database with native XML support by encompassing both the SQL and XML data models in an interoperable way.

 XMLType.
 Abstract data type

 XMLType has two storage models, each optimized to work efficiently for a particular set of use cases.
-See Chapter 5, "Querying and Updating XML Data" and Chapter 16, "Choosing XMLType Storage and Indexing"
+See Query and Update of XML Data and Choice of XMLType Storage and Indexing

 A lazily evaluated virtual DOM.
 See "PL/SQL DOM API for XMLType (DBMS_XMLDOM)".

 A hierarchical index over Oracle XML DB Repository.
-See "Performance Tuning of Oracle XML DB Repository Operations".
+See "Performance Guidelines for Oracle XML DB Repository Operations".

 Parallelism and Oracle Exadata Smart Scan.
 Query and update of XML data can be carried out in parallel.
 Oracle Exadata Smart Scan is enabled automatically for XML data.